 In the countryside near the picturesque town of Vila Flor you'll find the rural guest house of Quinta do Barracão nestled in the Vilariça valley.
 The estate combines its farming origins, with laid-back and charming accommodation.
 There are 17 bedrooms, spread out between the main house and two independent cottages.
 Each room has air conditioning and private bathroom.
 Enjoy the outdoor swimming pool, terrace and game room and sample organic olive oil from the estate's eco-friendly farm.

-This morning a short transfer bring you to the start of today's route - an easy-going, flat then largely downhill day of pedaling awaits.
-The UNESCO Alto-Douro area is the oldest demarcated wine-making region in the world, it's terraced vineyards dotted with white-washed quintas (wine estates) have been producing wine for around 2000 years.
+An easy-going, flat then largely downhill day of pedaling awaits.
+The UNESCO Alto-Douro area is the oldest demarcated wine-making region in the world, its terraced vineyards dotted with white-washed quintas (wine estates) have been producing wine for around 2000 years.
 On reaching the river just before midday load your bike onto a traditional rabelo boat at the river port of Tua and cruise downstream for an hour to the town of Pinhão.
 Here you'll find, not only the town's beautifully-tiled train station, but also the greatest concentration of renowned wine estates in the region.

 Spend time exploring Pinhão and perhaps enjoy a long lunch before your afternoon transfer (25 minutes) to your accommodation.
 An 18th century manor house on the hillside in Sabrosa awaits, the manor is set among lush gardens complete with an outdoor pool.
 Venture into the small town of Sabrosa for dinner, making sure to check out the wine list - you may have cycled through some of the vineyards!